-Traditional Christian Worship: 1:30pm on Sunday in the Chapel at the Meadows with open communion the 1st Sunday of the month.
+Traditional Christian Worship: 10:30am on Sunday in the Chapel and 1:30pm on Sunday in the Suites.
+Open communion is offered during the 1st Sunday of the month.

 Personal Visit: 9am-4pm Sunday through Thursday a chaplain is available for private conversations In the resident’s room or in the Spiritual Care Office.
 Call (360) 386-3231 to schedule a visit.